 A community inhabiting an old Ghost Town, where the Courier wakes up at the start of the game.
 It is habitable thanks to three nearby wells, containing one of the few fresh water supplies in the area.
-Unfortunately, the town has run into some trouble with the recently formed Powder Gangers and it is up to the player to either help them, or betray the people that saved their life.
+Unfortunately, the town has run into some trouble with the recently formed Powder Gangers, and it is up to the player to either help them, or betray the people that saved their life.

-- Cool Old Guy: Pete is a very friendly former scavenger, who happens to be armed to teeth with dynamite.
+- Cool Old Guy: Pete is a very friendly former scavenger who happens to be armed to teeth with dynamite.

-- The Farmer and the Viper: Becomes this with a Powder Ganger-aligned Courier, where their kindness in taking them in and nursing them back to health is repaid with betrayal and a slaughter of the townsfolk.
+- The Farmer and the Viper: Becomes this with a Powder Gangeraligned Courier, where their kindness in taking them in and nursing them back to health is repaid with betrayal and a slaughter of the townsfolk.

 Goodsprings' resident doctor.
 He is the man who removes the bullet from your head at the beginning of the game.
 He is actually from Vault 21 beneath New Vegas.

 - The Farmer and the Viper: You have the opportunity to thank Doc Mitchell for saving your life by killing the Powder Gangers who were planning on conquering Goodsprings... or you can stab him and the rest of the town in the back by joining the Powder Gangers and killing almost everyone in town, becoming the metaphorical viper.
+Similarly, helping Mr. House (the man who forced him out of his home) can also be considered this.

 - Frontier Doctor: Doc Mitchell is a former vault resident/traveler, who eventually settled down here with his wife.

-- Nice Guy: Not only does Doc Mitchell preform brain surgery on you for free, he even gives you valuable supplies including weapons, Stimpaks and his incredibly valuable Pip-boy.
+- Nice Guy: Not only does Doc Mitchell preform brain surgery on you for free, he even gives you valuable supplies, including weapons, Stimpaks, and his incredibly valuable Pip-Boy.

 - Noodle Incident: He'll mention that he, like most people in the wastes, has lost something dear to him, but if you try to question him further on this, he'll brush off the question.
-Until you visit Vault 21 and talk to Sarah Williams, and mention it to him.
-He will talk about how Mr. House took away Vault 21 from him by filling it with concrete, which in his mind, he had no right to do.
+Until you visit Vault 21 and talk to Sarah Weintraub, and mention it to him.
+He will talk about how Mr. House took away Vault 21 from him by filling it with concrete, which in his mind he had no right to do.

 - The Shrink: He does a Rorschach test on you as part of his medical evaluation.
 It determines your tagged skills.